-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Paris is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Paris is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Paris is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Paris who work in office and administrative support (15.28%), sales jobs (6.99%), and management occupations (6.70%).
+There are especially a lot of people living in Paris who work in office and administrative support (16.49%), food service (8.39%), and sales jobs (8.05%).

-Paris is a somewhat ethnically-diverse city.
+Paris is a very ethnically-diverse city.
 The people who call Paris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paris residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Paris include German, English, Dutch, and French .
+Important ancestries of people in Paris include German, English, Dutch, and Scots-Irish.

 The most common language spoken in Paris is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.